AdventurePossible.com publisher, Mark Kelley, fixing up a rental property.

 Net Cash Flow is the cash pocketed each month, after paying the mortgage principal and interest, taxes, insurance, HOAs, vacancy costs, and any maintenance or property management costs.
 It includes every dollar invested in the property.

-Since maintenance costs and vacancy costs fluctuate, I use conservative placeholders for each of these items when calculating the cash return.
+Since maintenance costs and vacancy costs fluctuate, we use conservative placeholders for each of these items when calculating the cash return.

-I estimate 5% of monthly rent to cover monthly maintenance costs, and I estimate 5% of monthly rent for vacancy.
-By doing so, I am setting aside 10% of monthly rent each month to cover maintenance costs and the vacancy that may occur when changing tenants.
+We estimate 5% of monthly rent to cover monthly maintenance costs, and we estimate 5% of monthly rent for vacancy.
+By doing so, we’re setting aside 10% of monthly rent each month to cover maintenance costs and the vacancy that may occur when changing tenants.
 Though this 10% goes into my pocket each month, it is earmarked for property expenses and therefore deducted when calculating my Net Cash Flow.

 Here’s an example to show how we calculate the Cash on Cash Return on a $125,000 townhouse carrying a 4.25%, 30 year fixed rate mortgage, renting at $925 per month.